devassistant/devassistant/docs/developer_documentation.rst

 :ref:`assistants_loading_mechanism`

-Each assistant can optionally define arguments that it accepts (either on commandline, or from GUI in future).
+Each assistant can optionally define arguments that it accepts (either on commandline, or from GUI).
 For example, you can run the leftmost path with::

    $ da crt python [python assistant arguments] django [django assistant arguments]

+The ``crt`` in the above example means, that we're running an assistant that creates a project.

+.. include:: assistant-roles.txt

 If an assistant has any subassistants, one of them **must** be used.
 E.g. in the example above, you can't use just Python assistant, you have to